Near Vandiver in Shelby County, Alabama — The American South (East South Central)

 2. History of the Buffalo Rock Company.
 (Submitted on February 16, 2012, by Timothy Carr of Birmingham, Alabama.)

 Credits.
-This page originally submitted on , by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 645 times since then and 20 times this year.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on , by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on November 2, 2019.
+It was originally submitted on February 16, 2012, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 869 times since then and 24 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7. submitted on February 16, 2012, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.